-Yakushima Rhododendron is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with shell pink overtones and chartreuse spots at the ends of the branches in mid spring.
-It has green foliage with tan undersides.
-The narrow leaves remain green throughout the winter.
+Chionoides Rhododendron is covered in stunning clusters of lightly-scented white trumpet-shaped flowers with a gold blotch at the ends of the branches in mid spring.
+It has dark green evergreen foliage.
+The glossy narrow leaves remain dark green throughout the winter.